Siege of Montségur

+The siege of Montségur (May 1243 – 16 March 1244) was a siege that took place during the Albigensian Crusade.
+It pitted the royal forces of Louis IX of France and those of the bishops of Albi and Narbonne against the forces of Pierre Roger de Mirepoix, who protected a community of Cathars in Montségur.

-The siege of Montségur was a nine-month siege of the Cathar-held Château de Montségur by French royal forces starting in May 1243.
-After the castle surrendered, about 210 perfecti and unrepentant credentes were burned in a bonfire on 16 March 1244.
+The castle surrendered after a nine-month siege.
+About 210 perfecti and unrepentant credentes were burned in a bonfire at the foot of the mountain on 16 March 1244.

 Background

 Although the Albigensian Crusade had been concluded with the Treaty of Paris-Meaux in 1229, local resistance continued.
 The Cathar Church was still able to operate and oppose the Inquisition that pervaded the Languedoc.
 In 1233, the Cathar Bishop Guilhabert de Castres asked Raymond de Pereille for permission to make Montségur "the seat and head" (domicilium et caput) of the Cathar Church.

 As a haven for Cathars, Montségur gained symbolic and strategic importance in the resistance fight against the Catholic Church and the French forces in subsequent years.

 In 1241, Raymond VII made a token attempt to capture Montségur, primarily to impress the King and the Catholic Church of his allegiance.
 At that time Montségur housed about 500 people.

 In the context of Occitan resistance and possibly linked to Raymond’s efforts to free himself from the chains of the Paris Treaty, two representatives of the Inquisition, William Arnald and Stephen de Saint-Thibéry, as well as their companions and retinue were murdered by about fifty men from Montségur and dispossessed faidits at Avignonet on 28 May 1242.
 This event led to the decision to send a royal military expedition to eliminate the stronghold.